 Amazon has had 65.3% over the same period—almost double.

->

-> Keep in mind we’re talking about double digit growth on billions of dollars.
+Keep in mind we’re talking about double-digit growth on billions of dollars.

->

-> I took the ad spend and averaged it over a year to determine an average daily ad spend.
+I took the ad spend and averaged it over a year to determine an average daily ad spend.
 The idea is to understand the change in daily ad spend and how your spend compares to the total spend each day.

->

-> When it comes to Amazon, there has been a 12x increase in daily ad spend.
-Facebook’s increase over the same period is 4.79x.
+When it comes to Amazon, there has been a 12x increase in daily ad spend.
+Facebook’s growth over the same period is 4.79x.
 If you advertise on Amazon, your dollar is now fighting with twelve times the dollars it did five years ago.

->

-> Here is another way to look at this: If you are a six-figure author who spends 30% of your royalties on advertising, you spend around $82 a day.
+Here is another way to look at this: If you are a six-figure author who spends 30% of your royalties on advertising, you spend around $82 a day.

 If that was all spent on Amazon, your daily ad spend is 0.00014% of the ads run that day.